 - Plan N is a close third, covering all expenses except the Part B deductible and the Part B excess charge.

 Plan benefits are the same, but prices vary by insurer.

 What Is the Cost of Pennsylvania Medigap Policies F, G, and N?

 Although all insurers that sell Medigap policies offer the same benefits, prices vary by company.
 Your age and tobacco usage can also determine how much you pay.

-Below are Medigap premiums in Pennsylvania based on a non-tobacco-smoking, 65-year-old female:8
+Below are Medigap premiums in Pennsylvania based on a non-tobacco-smoking, 65-year-old female and male:8

 Who Sells Medicare Supplement Plans in Pennsylvania?